yigit/android-priority-jobqueue/README.md

 * [Review sample configuration][7]

 ### Version History
+  - 2.0.0-beta1 (June 27, 2016)
+   - Commitment to the final 2.0 API and backward compatibility
+   - Fixed a bug where cancel reason was not passed to onCancel if Job decides not to try again
   - 2.0.0-alpha5 (June 21, 2016)
    - Important fix with Framework Scheduler where it was not setting delay properly
   - 2.0.0-alpha4 (June 16, 2016) - Last planned alpha release (with api changes)